@safe (IR Borrow Checker)

 Controls which compiler pass to stop at when fetching IR via Base.code_ircode_by_type.

-@auto optimize_until="compact 1" function f(x)
+@safe optimize_until="compact 1" function f(x)

 return g(x)